id-root/sqli-hunter/README.md

 # SQLi Hunter: Titan Edition

-**RustSQLi-Hunter Titan** is an enterprise-grade, asynchronous SQL Injection vulnerability scanner.
+**RustSQLi-Hunter Titan** is an asynchronous SQL Injection vulnerability scanner.
 It combines high-performance concurrency with deep structural analysis and browser-based automation to detect complex vulnerabilities in modern applications.

 ---